symfonicat/.github/profile/README.md

-**`Symfonicat`** is a JMS (JavaScript Management System) built on Symfony: an admin portion to manage everything, database-driven Webpack Encore front end, Electron support, and a FrankenPHP-oriented back end.
-It ships with a Docker setup to get up and running in no time: FrankenPHP, PostgreSQL, Mercure Hub, and Redis, completely configured for Symfony.
+`Symfonicat` is a JMS (JavaScript Management System) built on Symfony. `symfonicat/core` is the full application package: the admin runtime, database-driven Webpack Encore front end, Electron support, and the FrankenPHP-oriented back end all live here.

+It ships with a Docker stack to get running quickly: FrankenPHP, PostgreSQL, Mercure Hub, and Redis, already wired for Symfony.

-It's the web's perfect union of Symfony (Doctrine/PHP), Node.js/Webpack Encore/Stimulus (JavaScript), and Bootstrap (SCSS).
-It is a heavily database driven system that handles domains, subdomains, routing, catch-all client-side routing, Electron applications, Webpack bundles, it's... well, it's awesome.
-It's a better shell than anything that's out there - except for Drupal.
+It is the web's union of Symfony, Doctrine, PHP, Node.js, Webpack Encore, Stimulus, Bootstrap, SCSS, and Twig.
+It is a heavily database-driven system that handles domains, subdomains, routing, catch-all client-side routing, Electron applications, and Webpack bundles from one admin-managed shell.

-It supports what Webpack Encore supports, so that includes React, Angular, TypeScript, ES6 modules, Turbo Frames, everything JavaScript/source maps/integrity hashes/Babel/Sass.
-Encore imports the included Bootstrap library in SCSS and prints it out in a bundle, but can print additional per-bundle SCSS as well - making a really smooth system for including theme assets strategically.
+It supports what Webpack Encore supports, so that includes React, Angular, TypeScript, ES modules, Turbo, source maps, integrity hashes, Babel, and Sass.
+Encore imports the included Bootstrap library in SCSS and builds it into a bundle, while still allowing additional per-bundle SCSS for more targeted theme assets.

 - if you don't like PHP, you can leave
-- unless you just like JavaScript more than PHP - you can stay
+- unless you just like JavaScript more than PHP, then you can stay
-- Bootstrap and Twig people welcome, CSS3/SCSS/HTML5 are accepted here
+- Bootstrap, Twig, CSS3, SCSS, and HTML5 people are welcome here

-it's Symfony in a beautiful swirl or JS functionality, modularity, and simplicity
+It's Symfony in a beautiful swirl of JavaScript functionality, modularity, and simplicity.

+## What ships in this repo

+- the full `symfonicat/core` Symfony application
+- the public frontend runtime for `/` and `/{path}`
+- the separate `/admin` runtime and CRUD surface
+- the Webpack Encore data interface driven by `symfonicat:data:webpack`
+- shared assets under `assets` and build output under `public/build`
+- the Electron runtime and related console commands
+- FrankenPHP-oriented Docker and Caddy infrastructure in this repository

+## Stack

+- Symfony 8, Doctrine, and PHP
+- Node.js, Webpack Encore, Stimulus, and Turbo
+- Bootstrap, SCSS, Twig, and HTML5
+- FrankenPHP and Caddy
+- PostgreSQL, Mercure, and Redis

-### Entities
+## Entities

-- **`Domain`**: top level domain management, supports redirects
+- `Domain`: top-level domain management, including redirects and domain-level runtime context
-- **`Project`**: has a slug that matches to a subdomain like `project.example.com`.
-It's automatically configured to load a bundle that exists in the filesystem. **`Project`** entities can be assigned to multiple **`Domain`** entities for modularity like `user.*.com`
+- `Project`: subdomain-backed runtime shells keyed by slug; projects can be attached to multiple domains and prepared for Electron output
-- **`Module`**: micro-bundles assignable to **`Domain`** or **`Project`** entities that bootstrap after the main **`Domain`** or **`Project`** bundles
+- `Module`: micro-bundles assignable to `Domain` or `Project` entities that bootstrap after the main domain or project runtime
-- **`RoutingRule`**: minimal routing rules that can assign 0 index path arguments to specific **`Domain`** entities, to assert that one Symfony path argument is for one **`Domain`**
+- `RoutingRule`: minimal routing rules that can map the first path segment to a specific `Domain`
+- `Admin`: a separate admin auth model owned by Symfonicat for the `/admin` area

-### Philosophy
+## Philosophy

-- only supports one subdomain
+- only supports one subdomain layer
-- a subdomain **`(Project)`** is usually a second-tier section of any given site so why not have them each be a bundle?
+- a subdomain (`Project`) is usually a second-tier section of a site, so Symfonicat treats it as a first-class runtime shell
-- **`Project`** entities can all be exported to Electron apps
-- they exist in the database as entities for Symfony-supported referencing, modularity, extension, and tracking
+- `Project` entities exist in the database for Symfony-native referencing, modularity, extension, and tracking
+- `Project` entities can be prepared for Electron applications
-- there is a catch-all route for when a **`Project`** is present, so no matter what URL you load it's client-side routed
+- when a `Project` is active, the public runtime uses a catch-all route so the rest of the URL can be client-side routed
-- if no **`Project`** is present, the **`Domain`** bundle is loaded
+- if no `Project` is active, the `Domain` runtime is loaded
-- if you're on a **`Domain`** and there's a path, then Symfony handles it
+- if you are on a `Domain` and there is a path, Symfony handles it
-- if you're on a **`Domain`** and there's a path and a **`RoutingRule`** for the first path argument, it redirects to the correct **`Domain`** and Symfony handles it
+- if you are on a `Domain`, there is a path, and a matching `RoutingRule` exists for the first path segment, Symfonicat can redirect to the correct `Domain` and let Symfony continue from there

-### Install
+## Install

 ```bash
 composer create-project symfonicat/core symfonicat